Building Starbug from Red Dwarf............ again

 Unfortunately after displaying the model at Smallspace 2012 with the original model (see below) I realised that the rear legs needed to be further out by a few millimetres - yes I know that it doesn't sound like much but it was noticeable!
 This meant that I had to break apart my securely fixed model parts and adjust them, which caused a bit of a mess (above right).
 My mistake was the assumption that the leg comes out of the models hull inline with the domed parts, but it actually comes out at a slight upwards angle.
 I could modify my model to match but my big concern was that I would have to change the angle at the 'knee' joint to keep the lower legs perfectly vertical.
 This would have been major surgery, but then luckily I noticed that the rear legs do in fact flare outwards slightly on the original model (possibly due to weight), so this all worked out for the good in the end.
 Oddly this moving things from perfectly straight, or vertical, makes the model look better in my opinion.
 It makes it look more real and less artificial.

-bigger SFX version, I realised that much more weathering
+with the bigger SFX version, I realised that much more

-was required at this stage.
-One difference was that
+weathering was required at this stage.
+One difference was

-recent additions to Starbug have included additional thin
+that recent additions to Starbug have included additional

-black lines around the windows, I'm not that fond of this
+thin black lines around the windows, I'm not that fond of

-events in 2012, however it wasn't completely finished at
+several display events in 2012, however it wasn't

 Model, article and all photographs by David Sisson 2013